Elias Díaz Player Props: Rockies vs. Braves

 Elias Díaz At The Plate

-- Diaz leads Colorado with an OBP of .356 this season while batting .300 with 19 walks and 23 runs scored.

-- Among the qualified hitters in MLB play, his batting average ranks 13th, his on-base percentage ranks 35th, and he is 49th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 16th in batting average, 46th in on-base percentage, and 51st in slugging.

-- Diaz is batting .350 with one homer during his last games and is riding a five-game hitting streak.
+- In 71.0% of his 62 games this season, Diaz has picked up at least one hit.
+He's also had 19 multi-hit games.

-- He has homered in seven games this season (11.5%), leaving the park in 2.9% of his chances at the plate.
+- In 11.3% of his games this season, he has hit a long ball, and 2.9% of his trips to the plate.

-- In 22 games this year (36.1%), Diaz has picked up an RBI, and in 10 of those games (16.4%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Diaz has an RBI in 22 of 62 games this season, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.